SahajJain01/CHDL/README.md

 This script was hastily concocted.
 CHDL is a Chrome Extension that attempts to download full (unblurred) documents from Course Hero.

 ## Installation
-The extension must be installed in Chrome's developer mode.
 -First, go to chrome://extensions/

 -Then, in the top-right hand corner, turn on 'Developer Mode'